Welcome to our ultimate guide of home office built in ideas including cabinets, shelving, bookshelves and DIY designs.

 - Once you have decided on where your built in desk will go, the first step that you have to do is to measure the area where you will be putting it.
 Stretch the tape measure from one end to another and take note of the necessary measurements.
 Double check the measurements that you have as these are very critical and significant in gathering the materials that you will be needing for building your desk.

 - Decide on a practical size for your built in desk.
 Based on the standard measurements we have mentioned above, decide on the size of your built in desk.
-For this particular project, we will be creating a 2 ft by 4 ft desk.
+We will create a 2 ft by 4 ft desk for this project.

 - Plan the design of your desk.
 The design of a simple built in home office desk can be as straightforward as a basic table or desktop mounted to a wall.
 You can customize this according to your needs and preferences — you can include a drawer if you want or a closed cabinet underneath.
 The design is ultimately up to you.
 But again for this particular project, we will only be making a simple built in desktop with legs.